Spirit of London: Fire

 During the early hours of 19 October 2012, while operating on 24-hour route 69 from Walthamstow Central to Canning Town, Spirit of London was set on fire in an arson attack.
 The fire occurred while the bus was waiting at Walthamstow bus station.
 The London Fire Brigade brought the fire under control after it had swept through most of the upper deck, destroying the roof of the bus and upper deck interior, causing £60,000 of damage.
 The driver was the only person on the bus at the time of the fire, and was uninjured.

 Following the fire, two 14-year-old girls were arrested by the Metropolitan Police on suspicion of arson.
 CCTV footage showed that they had set fire to pieces of newspaper, and then stuffed them down the back of seats, which then caught fire.
-By the time the bus driver had become aware of the fire, the two girls had left the vehicle.
+By the time the bus driver became aware of the fire, the two girls had left the vehicle.